actions/setup-java/README.md

 ```
 Examples of version specifications that the java-version parameter will accept:

-- A major java version
+- A major Java version

   e.g. ```6, 7, 8, 9, 10, 11, 12, 13, ...```